wandersonmonteiro931-byte/VESTIBULANDO/replit.md

-# ENEM+ Platform
+# Vestibulando Platform

 ## Overview
-ENEM+ is a comprehensive educational platform designed for ENEM exam preparation.
+Vestibulando is a comprehensive educational platform designed for vestibular and ENEM exam preparation.
 It supports task management, assignment submissions, evaluations, and student progress tracking.
 The system is multi-user, offering distinct access levels for Students, Teachers, and Administrators, aiming to streamline educational workflows and enhance the learning experience.

 ## User Preferences
 I prefer simple language and clear explanations.
 I want iterative development with frequent, small updates.
 Please ask for my approval before making any major architectural changes or significant modifications to existing features.
 I expect the agent to prioritize robust, secure, and maintainable code.
 Do not make changes to the `lib/firebase.ts` file without explicit instruction.